Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/bringing-include_dir-into-the-modern-era.md

 1. Don't pull in unnecessary dependencies
 2. Make the happy path simple and intuitive
 3. Don't make me pay for what I don't use
-4. Unless you have a good reason, crates should be usable without the standard library and cross-compilation should *Just Work* without any extra configuration or fiddling
+4. Unless you have a good reason, cross-compilation should *Just Work* without any extra configuration or fiddling

 In the past, several people have asked if I can add a level of configurability to the `include_dir!()` macro (e.g. excluding files or using a different base